Stanleeeeey/aftermath-summer-of-making/readme.md

 # Aftermath
-or something, don't know yet

 ## What is it?

 Aftermath is an old school rpg, inspired by classics such as Zork, yet having its own more modern, unique twist.
+Play the epilogue now

 ## How to play